 Permittees must require that project proponents give fourth priority consideration to offsetting all or any portion of the untreated design capture volume or flow with treatment of the same or greater design capture volume or flow using treatment control measures (according to sections VIII.F.1, VIII.F.2 and VIII.F.3 above) that are constructed through retrofits of existing development at an off-site location.

-The retrofit, treatment control measure site must be located within the same watershed of the nearest receiving water as the priority project.
+The retrofit treatment control measure site must be located within the same watershed of the nearest receiving water as the priority project.

 The off-site location must not have a pending or submitted development application which would produce similar treatment control measures on its own.